razanharith/DCG-Net/README.md

-# EADS-Net: Resource-Constrained Skin Lesion Segmentation using Efficient Attention Dual-Stream Network
+# Resource-Constrained Skin Lesion Segmentation using Efficient Attention Dual-Stream Network

 This is the official implementation of **EADS-Net** (Efficient Attention Dual-Stream Network), as presented in the paper: